 It’s frustrating, isn’t it?

 Don’t make the same mistake on your 404 page.
-While a lot of error pages come with standard 404 messaging like “page not found” or “there’s been an error”, take the extra step to make sure the copy on the page is rid of technical website jargon and explains what went wrong.
+While a lot of error pages come with standard 404 messaging like “page not found” or “there’s been an error”, take the extra step to make sure the copy on the page is rid of technical website jargon and explains what went wrong in an understandable way.

-Remember that a lot of searches aren’t even aware of what a 404 error is, which means it’s on you to break down what’s happening when they hit the error page.
+Remember that a lot of searchers aren’t even aware of what a 404 error is, which means it’s on you to break down what’s happening when they hit the error page.

 Be Consistent with Your Brand